-Governments normally guarantee the basic human rights and physical security of their citizens.
+States protect the rights of their citizens.
 But when people become refugees this safety net disappears.

 Refugees fleeing war or persecution can be very vulnerable.
-They have no protection from their own state and it is often their own government that is persecuting them.
-If other countries do not let them in or protect them, they may be condemned to an intolerable situation where their basic rights, security and even their lives are in danger.
+They have no protection from their own state and it is often actors of their own state that is persecuting rather than protecting them.

-At UNHCR, we seek to uphold the basic human rights of uprooted people in their countries of asylum, ensuring that refugees will not be returned involuntarily to a country where they could face persecution.
-Longer term, we also help refugees find solutions, by repatriating voluntarily to their homeland, integrating in countries of asylum or resettling in third countries.
+At UNHCR, we seek to uphold the basic human rights of uprooted people in countries to which they have fled and seek to ensure that refugees will not be returned involuntarily to a country where they could face persecution.
+Longer-term, we also work to find solutions, by supporting voluntary repatriation, local integration in countries of asylum or resettlement and complementary safe pathways to third countries.

 Promoting Refugee Protection